Brad Elterman

 Fall 2010 saw the publication of Elterman's fine art coffee table book, Like It Was Yesterday published by Seventy Seven Press, LLC.
 The book featured in L'Officiel France, Vogue Brazil, Rolling Stone Brazil, Rocking On Japan, Rolling Stone Japan, MOJO, Monster Children and Vice.

 Elterman is continuing to work with fashion brands and to photograph figures from pop and rock culture, including Sunflower Bean, Shawn Mendes, Mac DeMarco, Connan Mockasin, and The Buttertones.
 His photos appear in Purple magazine, Purple Diary, Dazed, and Interview.
 Vice.com publishes his monthly "Le Reve" column.

-His third book entitled Dog Dance was published by Damiani editor designed by Sandy Kim with a forward provided by Oliver Zahm.
+His third book entitled Dog Dance was published by Damiani editor designed by Sandy Kim with a foreword provided by Oliver Zahm.